Mustafanaji0413/webster00/README.md

 A project that would satisfy my user stories.
 Home Page with an introduction
-Navbar allowing the user to navigate to different pages Products page allowing users to view all products.
+Navbar allows the user to navigate to different pages Products page allowing users to view all products.
 A product detail page.
-E-commerce functionality allowing the user to make purchases.
+E-commerce functionality allows the user to make purchases.

 <strong><h3>Phase 2</strong></h3>